Ex-UP minister Maurya says no intention to go back to BJP | Politics

 Maurya's decision to walk out of the BJP cabinet has triggered a series of resignations by BJP MLAs.

-Four MLAs -- Roshan Lal Verma, Brijesh Prajapati, Bhagwati Sagar and Vinay Shakya -- have already announced their exit following him.
+Four MLAs -- Roshan Lal Verma, Brajesh Kumar Prajapati, Bhagwati Sagar and Avtar Singh Bhadana -- have already announced their exit from the party.

 Maurya -- who belongs to an OBC caste known by titles such as Maurya, Kushwaha, Saini and Shakya -- later converted to Buddhism -- had crossed over to the BJP ahead of 2017 state elections from Mayawati's Bahujan Samaj Party.